Similarity surfaces, connections, and the measurable Riemann mapping theorem: Holomorphic dependence

+Similarly a saddle connection form a singularity to itself can be followed holomorphically, but we will not use that fact.

 We extend the notion of saddle connection to include geodesics from a bounded singularity to an unbounded one (or in the opposite direction), under the assumption that the unbounded singularity has positive total angle.
 Such a geodesic can be parametrized by $t\in(0,+\infty)$, but there is no more uniqueness of the parametrization: it can be reparametrized by a linear change of the variable $t$.
-Moreover, since the total angle of the infinite vertex is positive, it follows that one can vary in some extent the direction, in a similarity chart, along which $\infty$ is reached.
-There are at least two ways to recover uniqueness: either by specifying the initial speed at the bounded singularity.
-Or by specifying a marked point which it has to go through, and which must be the image of $t=1$ by the parametrization.
-We choose the second approach here and in \Cref{sub:hd:p}.
+Moreover, since the total angle of the infinite vertex is positive, it follows that the connection is not completely rigid: one can vary to some extent the direction, in a similarity chart, along which $\infty$ is reached.
+One way to recover a form of uniqueness of the saddle connection is by specifying a marked point which it has to go through, and which must be the image of $t=1$ by the parametrization.
+As in the bounded case, we include the endpoints in the saddle connection, so it is parametrized by $[0,+\infty]$.

 \begin{proposition} Let $U$ be an open subset of $\C$ and $z^*_0$, $z^*_1$, $z^*_2$ three distinct points in $U$.
 Assume $\zeta^*$ is a Christoffel symbol holomorphic on $U-\{z^*_0,z^*_2\}$ and that